-Janelle Renee Dunn is excited to join Actors Theatre as the Education Associate.
+Janelle Renee Dunn is excited to join Actors Theatre as a Learning and Creative Engagement Associate.
 Dunn, originally from Duncan, South Carolina, is an actor, singer and teaching artist.
 She has a MFA in Acting from the University of Louisville and a BA in Theatre (Directing) from Berea College.
 Before joining Actors, Dunn was the Performing Arts teacher at Chancey Elementary.
 She also taught drama workshops and drama clubs to students for three years throughout Louisville.
 She also appeared in the title role of a local kid’s touring show, Kylie for President (Drama by George).
 Janelle Renee was the former Co-Artistic Director for Smoked Apple Theater Group, where she made her professional directorial debut with SATG’s production of Oh Lord!
 Mamma Done Burnt the Biscuits.

 Liz Fentress is an award-winning playwright, director, and actor with extensive experience in professional, community, and educational theatre.
 In Louisville she acts with StageOne and Bunbury Theatre, and is a teaching artist for Actors Theatre of Louisville’s New Voices program.
 She also teaches the Online Playwriting Workshop for the University of Wisconsin-Madison Department of Continuing Studies.
 Liz’s new play Stages of Bloom will premiere at the Public Theatre of Kentucky in Bowling Green in March of 2017, followed by a production at the Bunbury in June.
 Liz’s play The Honey Harvest won the North American Actors Association annual Playwriting Competition and was staged in London's West End.
 KET's production of Liz's Circus Story, which Liz wrote and performs, won the National Educational Television Association award for Best Dramatic Narrative.
 Prior to moving to Louisville, Liz worked at Horse Cave Theatre for 13 seasons as a director and actor, and also served on the theatre’s management team.
 Later she served as co-editor of World Premieres from Horse Cave Theatre, an anthology of 14 plays by or about Kentuckians.
 Visit Liz’s website at www.lizfentress.com